bekcpear/gentoo-env/README.md

   - net-libs/nodejs
   - net-misc/curl
   - sys-devel/clang
+  - sys-app/fd (not available on riscv64)
+  - sys-app/ripgrep
   - dev-util/shellcheck-bin (not available on riscv64)
 - default shell is **zsh**
   - with Vi editing mode